 Right to Counsel and the Fight against Evictions

 Right to Counsel (RTC) is a law passed in New York City in 2017, giving tenants the right to an attorney in housing court.
 It will be fully in effect by 2022, and is currently being phased in by neighborhoods.
-The first 20 neighborhoods to have RTC were chosen by the city, in part, because they have some of the highest rates of eviction.

 If your landlord isn’t on this list, that doesn’t mean they’re not evicting people.
 To see the full picture of evictions citywide, see the citywide map.
 If RTC isn't in effect where you live, that doesn't mean you don’t have rights.
 You have a LOT of rights—organize to protect and defend them.
 RTC is only in certain zip codes right now as a way to phase it in.
 We are also working on a campaign to expand and strengthen the current law.
 To get involved with this work, join our Right to Counsel, Power to Organize campaign!